 Rhett watched them go, then leaned in over the table, resting his jaw on his palm.
-“It’s social suicide to argue that a guy—who turned into an Aberrant and killed six other people in a way so horrendous that even the Raven Queen stepped up to save people—was actually a nice, innocent person,” he drawled.
+“It’s social suicide to argue that a guy who turned into an Aberrant and killed six other people—in a way so horrendous that even the Raven Queen stepped up to save people—was actually a nice, innocent person,” he drawled.
 “That’s why his supposed friends turned on him.”

 Damien stood.
 “But the reporters should have some integrity, at least.
 This whole thing is outrageous.
-I’m going to write Titus about the Daily Sun’s libel.”
+I’m going to write Titus about The Daily Sun’s libel.”
 He turned to Sebastien.
 “They’d never do such shoddy reporting without hard evidence about someone who could afford to sue them, don’t you think?
-Maybe they’ll change their tune, when they realize Newton had real friends with enough power to make them sorry.
+Maybe they’ll change their tune when they realize Newton had real friends with enough power to make them sorry.
 I’m going now.”

 Sebastien’s lips turned down wryly at the thought that this was the first time Damien was truly acknowledging the effects of the class divide.
 “I’ll come with you,” she said.
 “But eat first.
 You’ll be dead on your feet by lunchtime without the calories.”
 She never wasted food, no matter how upset she was, and it wasn’t as if she could take the bowl of oatmeal with her to eat later.
-Her hands trembled as he brought the spoon to her mouth, unable to taste the oatmeal or the treats she’d added to it.
+Her hands trembled as she brought the spoon to her mouth, and she was unable to taste the oatmeal or the treats she’d added to it.
 She had planned to take a half-dose of the beamshell tincture, but there was no way she could add that electric energy onto the wash of anxiety and anger that was burning like acid through her body.

 Damien huffed, but when he couldn’t convince her, he sat back down and shoveled his food away without even bothering to chew.

 They left the cafeteria together, both wearing imposing scowls that were enough to keep the other students away, for the moment.
-Sebastien remained silent as Damien muttered angrily to himself about all the threats he would make to the Daily Sun, and how he wanted to make the people who’d given negative testimony about Newton sign a written apology.
+Sebastien remained silent as Damien muttered angrily to himself about all the threats he would make to The Daily Sun, and how he wanted to make the people who’d given negative testimony about Newton sign a written apology.
 “If the Sun doesn’t agree, I’ll send Titus after their owner.
 I’m pretty sure they’re run by a lesser branch of the Rouse Family…” Damien trailed off as they spotted Professor Lacer striding briskly down one of the nearby pathways.
 “We should talk to him about this!”